 - By plane – Luckily for us, the international airport in Lombok Praya is only 20 minutes away from Kuta.
-We arrived from Australia to Bali, booked flight tickets last minute on Traveloka website (Indonesian version of Skyscanner) and flew to Lombok in 20 minutes for 18 USD per person.
-Taxi from the airport to Kuta took 20 minutes and cost 100,000 IDR (7 USD).
-Company Blue Bird Taxis use the meter and travelers have good experience with them, or you can agree on a price in advance with any other driver.
+We arrived from Australia to Bali, booked flight tickets last minute on the Traveloka website (Indonesian version of Skyscanner) and flew to Lombok in 20 minutes for 18 USD per person.
+The taxi from the airport to Kuta took 20 minutes and cost 100,000 IDR (7 USD).
+Company Blue Bird Taxis uses the meter and travellers have good experience with them, or you can agree on a price in advance with any other driver.

 If you’re not comfortable on a scooter, you can use for very reasonable prices:

 - Grab (Indonesian version of Uber)

 Accommodation in Kuta

 Accommodation options in Kuta often have breakfast included and offer free wifi.
 Although the most peaceful options are located a few kilometres outside of the center, we stayed in the center because of the convenience of the restaurants and stores.
 If you rent a scooter, nothing is far away though.

 In Kuta, you can find a place to stay for you no matter your budget.

 Krisna Homestay – we’ve stayed here several nights, had a big room with air-conditioning and breakfast for 13 USD per night for 2 people.
 The only downside is the location, it’s right next to the mosque and can get very loud.